 Tooth Extractions at Rio Grande Oral Surgery

 Our team understands many patients are nervous about having a tooth removed, but we can help you find the best option for replacing or extracting your teeth.
-Whether you are interested in dental implants, dentures, or other options, a consultation with Dr. Gregory McGee will work with you to develop the best treatment plan for your needs.
+Whether you are interested in dental implants, dentures, or other options, Dr. McGee and Dr. Steel will work with you to develop the best treatment plan for your needs.
 We encourage you to browse the information on the site to learn about our treatment plans or contact our office form more information.